metas-mk/100-days-of-code/r2-log.md

 - a reducer must return any value besides `undefined`. returning `undefined` leads to an error message.
 - are pure
-- produces `state`, or data to be used inside of the app by using the initial data received from state and the action that has been dispatched
+  - produces `state`, or data to be used inside of the app by using the initial data received from state and the action object that has been dispatched
     - when starting the Redux application each reducer is automatically run one time to produce the default state value
     - it receives two values.
       - undefined (is then initialized by the reducer default argument value)
       - some action object
     - each other time the reducer runs it receives the current state as first argument and a changed action object.
-- must not reach outside itself in order to decide what value to return
+  - must not reach outside itself in order to decide what value to return. it's only using the previos state and action object to produce the return value.
 - shall not manipulate its props/ argument `state`